 The deadline to submit a SAP appeal application is 10 business days after the final payment deadline for the applicable semester.
 Fee Payment Deadlines

 Example: Final Fee Payment Deadline for Fall 2021 is 8/18/2021 → SAP Deadline is 09/01/2021

 - Summer SAP appeal deadline will be 10 business days after the Session II Payment deadline

 - If the appeal is submitted after the 10 business day deadline it will be reviewed for the next semester.

 - Please allow 5-7 business days for review of submitted appeals.

 If you decide not to appeal, or if your appeal is not approved, you are welcome to explore a few of the alternative options below to cover costs.

 - You may want to consider exploring funding from private lenders.
 Below, we have included the link to our webpage which contains more information about some of the most common private lenders that our students have chosen in the past.
 Please keep in mind, these options are not guaranteed, and may be contingent on information we're unaware of (such as credit history, for example).
 Furthermore, you'll want to ensure that the lender you choose will lend to students on financial aid suspension.
 You also may explore private lenders outside the scope of what we’ve provided on our website, as this is simply a sampling of what lenders students have used in the past.
-Click here for more information: Private Student Loans
+Learn more information on our Private Student Loans page.